michellejlin/lava/README.md

                         this consensus will be annotated from the downloaded genbank record as well.
 [REQUIRED IF NOT --FASTA + --GFF]

-        * --AF          specify an allele frequency percentage to cut off
-                        - with a minimum of 1 percent - in whole numbers. default = ' '

         * --NUC         Results are listed as nucleotide changes not amino acid changes.
 Do not use with -png.
+Doesn't work currently

         * --ALLELE_FREQ Specify an allele frequency percentage to cut off - with a minimum of 1 percent - in whole numbers.

         * --PNG         Output results as a png.
 Do not use with -nuc.
+Doesn't work currently

         * --DEDUPLICATE Optional flag, will perform automatic removal of PCR duplicates via DeDup.